-The DDI-Serial communications protocol is ideal for systems that have dedicated serial signaling lines for each sensor or use a multiplexer to handle multiple sensors.
-The serial communications are compatible with many TTL serial implementations that support active-high logic levels using 0-3.6 volts signal levels.
-When the sensor is first powered, it automatically makes measurements of the integrated transducers then outputs a response over the data line.
+The DDI-Serial communications protocol in the DS-2 is used solely for sensor type auto detection.
+The serial communications is compatible with many TTL serial implementations that support active-high logic levels using 0-3.6 volts signal levels.
+When the sensor is first powered, and then outputs some sensor meta data before going into SDI-12 mode.
 Systems using this protocol control the sensor excitation to initiate data transfers from the sensor.
 This protocol is subject to change as Decagon improves and expands our line of digital sensors and data loggers.

-NOTE: Out of the factory, all Decagon sensors start with SDI-12 address zero and print out the startup string when powered cycled.
-On sensors with firmware version 3.50 and newer the start up string is omitted when the address is non-zero.
+NOTE: Out of the factory, all Decagon sensors start with SDI-12 address zero and print out the startup string when power cycled.
+On all DS-2 sensors the start up string is omitted when the address is non-zero.